john-38787364/antifier/README.txt

 Run by double clicking on the downloaded EXE

-If you wish to run as a native python script then you will need to run python.exe -m pip install pyusb
+If you wish to run as a native python script then you will need to run python.exe -m pip install pyusb and to download libusb-win32-devel-filter https://sourceforge.net/projects/libusb-win32/files/libusb-win32-releases/1.2.6.0/

 USAGE
 Linux